graphic design faqs – working with a graphic designer

 Time frames can vary depending on which projects are currently in the queue as well as the scope and or complexity of a new project.
 Once a deposit has cleared, the design drafts begin.
 Since the initial concepting process is the most labor intensive, the turn around time can vary and can take up to two weeks to show the first design concepts.

 There is an open line of communication with the client at all times (mainly via email).
 It is imperative that the client provide all of the necessary content including text, photos & images, logos in a timely manner to ensure the project flow.

 Failure to provide this vital info can stall the project and delay the completion date at no fault of the designer.
 After the initial comp phase, a project moves more quickly — provided that all essential and necessary elements have been sumitted by the client.

 Project pricing can vary greatly and is determined at the time of estimate.
 All projects are executed on a contract basis.
 A contract helps to align the work relationship right from the start and helps define the scope and payment terms.

 There is a 50% non-refundable deposit to begin a project.
 It MUST be obtained at the time of the signing of the contract and before any work will commence.
 This secures a space in the queue as well as reflecting a client’s commitment to the project.
-Payment is due IN FULL at the completion/deliverable of a project.
+Depending on the size of the project, there may be a mid-project payment necessary of 25% with the final 25% due IN FULL at the completion/deliverable of a project.

 For smaller projects with an established client, payment is due IN FULL within 7 days of invoicing or late fees may also apply.

 Print design projects such as brochures, business cards etc DO NOT include actual printing costs.

 Payment options are either via check or PayPal invoicing.